trawick/emptyhammock-out-of-date/README.md

 is no longer supported.
 Otherwise, information about relevant newer releases for environments still using the out-of-date LTS release would be suppressed.

-### Default database
+### Default package release database

 This package ships with a default database which serves as an example.
-It will be used unless your database is specified with the command-line tool or using the API.
+It will be used unless your database is specified, either with the API or with the command-line tool.

 The default database contains only packages used by Emptyhammock projects, and only for packages with new releases since this project was put to use.
 Additionally, the version of the database in this package is almost always out of date with the one used for the analysis of Emptyhammock virtualenvs.

-## Django admin support
+## Django admin support for package release database

 The companion package [emptyhammock-out-of-date-django](https://github.com/trawick/emptyhammock-out-of-date-django) allows you to maintain the package database for your projects via the Django